jmccormac01/DONUTS_ACP/README.md

       1. conda install astropy
       1. conda install scikit-image
       1. conda install pymysql
+      1. pip install Pyro4
-      1. pip install donuts (only available through PyPi or source)
+      1. pip install donuts

 ## Setting up MySQL database and autoguiding tables

-CHECK THE SCHEMAS!!
+**NEED TO GENERALISE THE TABLE SCHEMAS**

 A MySQL database is used to store information on the autoguiding reference images and the stats from the autoguiding in real time.
 Set up the database as follows: